kananinirav/backup-pgsql-to-s3/README.md

 8. Now just add `BackupPgsqlS3.backup`

 If you want to backup everyday then setup Cron Job using Whenever gem [Cron Job Setup](https://medium.com/@kanani-nirav/scheduling-tasks-using-the-whenever-gem-ruby-on-rails-5e61c82ad563)

+If this guide has been helpful to you and your team please share it with others!